 2. Which of the carpel or pistil develops into a fruit?

-When a flower is successfully pollinated, and the pollen has fertilized the ovules, it becomes a zygote.
-This zygote undergoes cell differentiation to become an embryo.
-The embryo attaches to the ovary, and it swells to become a fruit.
-Therefore fruit is a swollen form of the ovary, and the seeds in the fruit are the fertilized ovules.
-The carpels also develop to join the fruit tissue along with the ovary.
+When pollen fertilizes the ovules when a flower is successfully pollinated, it produces a zygote.
+To become an embryo, this zygote goes through cell differentiation.
+The embryo attaches to the ovary, expands, and develops into a fruit.
+As a result, the fruit is a dilated ovary, and the seeds in the fruit are fertilized ovules.
+Along with the ovary, the carpels grow to connect the fruit tissue.

-The number of carpels in the flower determines the degree and how much pollination the flower is required for the development of a fruit.
-Flowers with single carpels would require one of the two ovules to be fertilized to develop into a fruit.
-For flowers with multiple fused carpels, the fertilization of fewer ovules will also lead to fruit formation.
-In the case of almonds, walnuts there are only single carpels, whereas fruits like apples and Kiwis contain multiple carpels.
+The number of carpels in a flower influences how much pollination is required for the flower to grow into a fruit.
+To grow into a fruit, flowers with solitary carpels would need one of the two ovules to be fertilized.
+The fertilization of fewer ovules will also result in fruit production in flowers with many fused carpels.
+There are only single carpels in almonds and walnuts, whereas fruits like apples and kiwis have many carpels.

 3. What are the key differences between Carpel and Pistil?